kkrt-labs/kakarot/docs/general/accounts.md

 - `storage`: A mapping from 32-byte keys to 32-byte values.
 This is used to store the values stored in the EVM account storage.
-- `nonce`: A 32-byte value representing the number of transactions sent from the account.
+- `nonce`: A 64-bits value representing the number of transactions sent from the account.
 Even though EOAs do not use the stored nonce for validation, it is still stored in the account contract to ensure the stored nonce always matches the protocol nonce, which is incremented by one by the sequencer for each transaction.
 - `bytecode`: The EVM bytecode of the account.
-This is only used for CA accounts, as EOAs do not have bytecode.
+This is only used for CAs, as EOAs do not have bytecode.
-- `version`: A 9-digit integer representing the version of the account contract class.
+- `version`: A 9-digit integer representing the version of the account contract, in the format `major.minor.patch` (3 digits each). class.
 - `implementation`: The class hash of the current account contract class.
 - `is_initialized`: A boolean indicating whether the account has been initialized, used to prevent reinitializing an already initialized account.